 Hands-on Workshop: Native Americans along the Susquehanna

 Your students will explore how Indians once lived in the Fort Hunter/Harrisburg area.
 They will focus on how Indians obtained food, shelter, clothing and equipment.
-Activities include furnishing a wigwam, hands on activities and participatory storytelling.
-Children will handle the kinds of food, materials and water once used by Native Americans who farmed and hunted here in the 1300s and 1400s.
+Activities include exploring a wigwam, hands on activities and games.
+Children will learn about the kinds of food, materials and water once used by Native Americans who farmed and hunted here in the 1300s and 1400s.

 Please provide a teacher and at least one adult (free admission) to help with the workshop.
 Groups of over 32 children will be split-half will start with the workshop and half with the Mansion tour, and will switch after lunch.
 The Hands-on Workshop lasts approximately 1 1/2 hours, and addresses State Standards: 8.1.3A, 8.1.3.D, 8.2.3C, 8.2.3B, 1.6.3A, 1.6.3D, 1.6.3E.
 Also 8.1.6A, 8.1.6B, 8.2.6A, 8.2.6B, 8.2.6C, 1.6.5A, 1.6.5.D, 1.6.5E

 Tour of Fort Hunter Mansion

 This historic house invites students to learn about Mansion life in the 1800s.
 Children will compare the owners’ life to Native Americans – how they obtained food, shelter, clothing and equipment in the Victorian era.
-On guided tours students will see original artifacts and furnishings—from a chamber pot and rope bed to a stereopticon and foot warmer.
+On guided tours students will see original artifacts and furnishings—from a music box and cradle to an ice saw and toaster.
 The tour and visit to the Museum Shop last 1 ½ hours.

 Visit the Museum Shop